Walks in the quarter plane, genus zero case: Abstract

 \section{Abstract}

-In the present paper, we use Galois theory of difference equations to study the nature of the generating series of (weighted) walks in the quarter plane with genus zero kernel.
-Using this approach, we are able to prove that the generating series do not satisfy any nontrivial nonlinear algebraic differential equation with rational coefficients.
+We use Galois theory of difference equations to study the nature of the generating series of (weighted) walks in the quarter plane with genus zero kernel curve.
+Using this approach, we prove that the generating series do not satisfy any nontrivial (possibly nonlinear) algebraic differential equation with rational coefficients.